ASHIK11ab/Data-structures-algorithms-in-CPP/README.md

 ## List Using Arrays
-- In this branch we will implement the List data structure using arrays implemented in C++.
+- In this branch we will implement the List data structure using arrays in C++.

 | Table of Contents |
 | ----------------- |